 In unique cases, such as Green Crack or perhaps more notably “Khalifa Kush”, names are imparted by larger-than-life figures who either commission them or have a personal preference for them.

-What does OG Denote in a Strain Name?
+What does OG denote in a Strain Name?

 How to Decide Which Strain Is Right For You?